Ultrafast laser-induced changes of the magnetic anisotropy in a low-symmetry iron garnet film: Experimental

 \section{Experimental}

-All-optical pump-probe experiments were performed employing technique analogous to that described elsewhere.\cite{Kirilyuk-RMP2010} Optical parametric amplifier pumped by the femtosecond regenerative $\mathrm{Yb:KGd(WO_{4})_{2}}$ amplifier produced 170\,fs laser pulses with repetition rate of 5\,kHz, and the central wavelength of $\lambda$=690\,nm, which we used as both pump and probe.
-The measurements were done in transmission geometry, as shown in Fig.\,\ref{Fig:Geometry}(b).
-The pump-induced magnetization dynamics was monitored by measuring the Faraday rotation for the probe pulses as a function of the pump-probe time delay $t$.
-Rotation of the probe polarization plane $\Delta\theta$ is proportional to the change of the component normal to the film plane.
-Therefore, $\Delta\theta$ normalized with respect to the static Faraday rotation $\theta_s$ at remanence (Fig.\,\ref{Fig:Faraday}) is the measure of the laser-induced deviation of the magnetization from its equilibrium orientation.
+All-optical pump-probe experiments were performed employing technique analogous to that described elsewhere.\cite{Kirilyuk-RMP2010} Optical parametric amplifier (OPA) pumped by the femtosecond regenerative $\mathrm{Yb:KGd(WO_{4})_{2}}$ amplifier (RA) produced 170\,fs laser pulses with repetition rate of 5\,kHz.
+Most of the experiments were performed with pump and probe central photon energies of $E_\mathrm{ph}$=1.8\,eV.
+For the spectrally-resolved studies the pulses with $E_\mathrm{ph}$=1.2\,eV generated directly by the RA were used as the probe pulses.
+In the latter experiment the central photon energy of the pump pulses generated by OPA was tuned between 1.7 and 2.0\,eV.

+All the measurements were done in transmission geometry, as shown in Fig.\,\ref{Fig:Geometry}(b).
 Pump pulses were either linearly or circularly polarized.
 The angle of incidence for the pump pulses was of 12$^\mathrm{o}$.
+Pump spot size at the sample was of $150\,\mu$m and the pump fluence was of 7\,mJ/cm$^2$.
+The pump-induced magnetization dynamics was monitored by measuring the change of the Faraday rotation for the probe pulses as a function of the pump-probe time delay $t$.
+Linearly polarized probe pulses were incident along the $z$-axis.
+Probe pulses were focused at the sample to the spot somewhat smaller than the pump.
+The probe fluence was $\sim$50 times lower than that of the pump.

-Pump fluency was of 2\,mJ/cm$^2$.
-Linearly polarized probe pulses propagates along the $z$-axis.
-Probe fluency was $\sim$50 times lower than that of the pump.
-The external magnetic field $\mathbf{H}_\mathrm{ext}$ of up to 0.63\,T was applied at 80$^\mathrm{o}$ to the sample normal in order to deflect the magnetization from its easy axis.
+In this geometry a rotation of the probe polarization plane $\Delta\theta$ is proportional to the change of the magnetization component $M_z$.
+Therefore, $\Delta\theta$ normalized by the static Faraday rotation $\theta_s$ at remanence (Fig.\,\ref{Fig:Faraday}) is the measure of the laser-induced out-of-plane deviation of the magnetization from its equilibrium orientation.
+The external magnetic field $\mathbf{H}_\mathrm{ext}$ of up to 0.63\,T was applied at $\zeta_H=$80$^\mathrm{o}$ to the sample normal in order to deflect the magnetization from its easy axis.
+The azimuthal angle of the applied field $\varphi_H$ could be varied between 0 and 180$^\mathrm{o}$.
 All measurement were performed at $T$=295\,K.

-In our experiments the dynamics of the magnetization following the femtosecond laser pulse excitation was studied as a function of the sign and magnitude of the applied magnetic field $\pm H_\mathrm{ext}$ and of the pump polarization.
-In order to distinguish effects arising due to the helicity $\sigma^\mathrm{\pm}$ $\Delta\theta_\mathrm{hd}$ and those dependent on the $H_\mathrm{ext}$ sign $\Delta\theta_\mathrm{fd}$ we will use the expressions
+In our experiments the dynamics of the magnetization following the femtosecond laser pulse excitation was studied as a function of the pump polarization and of the sign and magnitude of the applied magnetic field $\pm H_\mathrm{ext}$.
+In order to distinguish helicity-dependent (hd) effects sensitive to the helicity $\sigma^\mathrm{\pm}$ of the pump pulses and the those dependent on the $H_\mathrm{ext}$ sign (fd) we used the expressions